vidjil/vidjil/doc/server.md

  docker exec -it docker_mysql_1 bash mysql -u vidjil -p vidjil
  ```
- if the database doesn't exist, mysql will display an error after logging in.
+ If the database does not exist, mysql will display an error after logging in.

 # Docker -- Updating a Docker installation